tdammers/sprinkles/doc/guide/020-data-backends.markdown

 of `text/json`, as a document containing a list of rows, each modelled as an object of column names to values.

+MIME type detection: hard-coded as `application/json`

+Default: `fetch: all`

 ## The `subprocess` Backend

 Run a program locally, and return its output (read from stdout).